stevengogogo/FindSteadyStates.jl/README.md

 2. Classify stability: stable and saddle point.

 ## Multi-threading

 To enable multi-threading.
 One needs to set up threads outside Julia.
-Use the following command to start Julia.
+Use the following command to start the REPL.

 ```sh
 julia --threads 4 # 4 is the number of the thread you want.
 ```
 review [the Thread documentation](https://docs.julialang.org/en/v1/manual/multi-threading/) for further info.

+##  Methods

+### Steady-states Searching for Differential equations

+Theoretically, The steady states of differential equations can be analtically devised by letting the derivaitatives of time equal to zero.
+However, in most of cases, the analyical solution of steady-states